Calpers seeks bigger contributions from cities and counties

-SAN FRANCISCO (Reuters) - Leaders of California’s $255 billion public pension fund gave initial approval on Tuesday to accounting changes aimed at bolstering the fund’s long-term finances that would further raise contribution rates for cities and counties.
+SAN FRANCISCO, April 16 (Reuters) - Leaders of California’s $255 billion public pension fund gave initial approval on Tuesday to accounting changes aimed at bolstering the fund’s long-term finances that would further raise contribution rates for cities and counties.

 The changes proposed by actuarial staff of the California Public Employees’ Retirement System, known as Calpers, include reduced periods for so-called smoothing and amortization of assets aimed at getting the pension system fully funded in 30 years.